It is impossible for me to forgive Jimmy Fallon. I've long since given up trying.

 He's smitten, but she turns down his awkward request for a date.
 When she finally does agree to go out with him, bad sushi from lunch gets in the way.
 She greets him at her door green-faced and totally unprepared; then runs to the bathroom to puke.
 Instead of turning away and going home, he stays and cleans up after her, helps her into her pajamas, and even brushes the dog's teeth.
 Very endearing, more than enough for her to agree to another try.

 She discovers that he's quite different from the "poodles" she typically dates.
 When he "proposes" to her to accompany him to the Red Sox's opening day at Fenway, a great honor, she doesn't realize that when he declares that he's a big, big fan of the team, he means it more than even his speech reveals.
-He's more different than anyone she has ever dated.

 This of course leads to the central conflict of the story, especially when she misses her period and he turns her down for company-paid trip to Paris so he doesn't miss an important late-season game.